An A/V Installation by TNP

 The magnetic resonator piano is a hybrid acoustic-electronic instrument augmenting the traditional grand piano.
 Sound is produced without loudspeakers using electromagnetic actuators to directly manipulate the piano strings, expanding its vocabulary to include infinite sustain, notes that crescendo from silence, harmonics, and new timbres.
 A sensor on the keyboard reports the continuous position of every key.
 Time and spatial resolution are sufficient to capture detailed data about key press, release, pretouch, aftertouch, and other extended gestures.
 The system, which is designed with cost and setup constraints in mind, seeks to give pianists continuous control over the musical sound of their instrument.

-Accompanying the exhibition are two brand new reworkings from the album, released as a limited edition by The Vinyl Factory.
+As part of the exhibition two brand new reworkings from the album were released as a limited edition by The Vinyl Factory.

 Cannibalised and produced by Jack Barnett and Bark Psychosis using the original album alongside outtakes from the recording sessions and unused field recordings, the two-track Magnetic Field EP is a beautiful and uncanny echo of Field Of Reeds and is limited to just 500 signed and numbered copies, available to now exclusively from The Vinyl Factory online shop.